 What is ransomware?

-Ransomware is a type of malware that holds your data, information or systems as hostage until a sum of money is paid.
-Ransomware exploits cyber security vulnerabilities on computers, systems and servers that are vulnerable and open to infection or have not been patched.
+Ransomware is a type of malware that holds your data, information, or systems as hostage until a sum of money is paid.
+This is usually done by encrypting your data.
+Ransomware exploits cyber security vulnerabilities on computers, systems, and servers that are vulnerable and open to infection or have not been patched.
 Ransomware will encrypt any data it can gain access to and demand a payment or a sum of money be paid to regain access to the data again.
+A lot of the time, these demands come with a deadline; the data will never be recovered if the victim doesn’t pay on time.

 So what do you do if you get a ransomware attack?